biotangweiqi/PQHE/README.md

     Rscript estimate_QTL_heritability.R example_conf.txt

 Rscript comes with R, and it can replace R CMD BATCH to run R scripts in R batch mode.
 The path of Rscript should be added in the system environment.
+The estimation results will be printed in the terminal.

 # Examples
 # Example1.rice_Chr3.conf.txt
     b   = 0.25   # F2 population
     m1  = 50     # individuals in pool-1
     m2  = 50     # individuals in pool-2
     n   = 531    # sample size of population